Youssef-Khodier/Bug-Tracking-System/TODO/GITHUB_INSTRUCTIONS.md

+# 🛑🛑🛑 ATTENTION TEAM: URGENT 🛑🛑🛑
+# 🚨 YOU MUST SEND YOUR GITHUB USERNAME OR EMAIL TO YOUSSEF KHODIER IMMEDIATELY 🚨
+---

+# 🐙 Practical GitHub Guide for the Team

+**Goal:** Follow these exact steps to work together without breaking the code.
+**Rule #1:** NEVER work directly on the `main` branch.

 # 🐙 Practical GitHub Guide for the Team

 **Goal:** Follow these exact steps to work together without breaking the code.